itssunshinejade/ITC-Student-Portfolio/README.md

-## Sustainable Development Goals (SDGs)
+## 📈📁Sustainable Development Goals (SDGs)
-This portfolio project emphasizes SDG 08: Decent Work and Economic Growth.
+This portfolio project emphasizes **SDG 08**: Decent Work and Economic Growth.
 For college students, SDG 08 plays a vital role in their career and skills development, social responsibility, and economic awareness, and shaping contributions to a sustainable and ethical economy.
 Additionally, as a college student in the IT field, it prepares us to contribute with sustainable and innovative creations for economic and social change.

 ## ITC Student Portfolio